On the Application of Quasi-Degradation to Network NOMA in Downlink CoMP Systems: Application of quasi-degraded channels

-Note that, according to the previous discussion, CoMP-NOMA can achieve the same performance as the DPC scheme only when the channels are degraded.
-Thus, when the channels are not degraded, there is performance loss by applying CoMP-NOMA compared to DPC.
-Besides, when the channels are degraded, closed-form expressions for the optimal precoding vectors can be obtained.
-While closed-form expressions are not available when the channels are not degraded and the acquisition of precoding vectors relies on iterative algorithms, which is not efficient.
-Thus, in this paper, we proposed a novel hybrid CoMP-NOMA scheme as shown in Algorithm $1$.
-In the proposed H-CoMP-NOMA scheme, CoMP-NOMA is adopted if the channel is degraded, otherwise, ZFBF is adopted.
+Note that, according to the previous discussion, N-NOMA can achieve the same performance as the DPC scheme only when the channels are degraded.
+Thus, when the channels are not degraded, there is performance loss by applying N-NOMA compared to DPC.
+Besides, when the channels are degraded, closed-form expressions for the optimal precoding vectors of N-NOMA can be obtained by using algorithm \ref{algorithm_DPC}, which are the same as those of DPC.
+However, closed-form expressions are not available when the channels are not degraded and the acquisition of precoding vectors relies on iterative algorithms, which is not efficient.
+Thus, in this paper, to reduce the precoding complexity, a novel H-N-NOMA scheme as shown in algorithm \ref{algorithm_H_N_NOMA} is proposed.
+In the proposed H-N-NOMA scheme, N-NOMA is adopted if the channels are degraded, otherwise, ZFBF is adopted.
+The superiority of H-N-NOMA will be shown in Section V. The advantage of H-N-NOMA can be further exploited by combining with QDUP, as described in the next subsection.